MAIF/otoroshi/manual/src/main/paradox/usage/2-services.md

 <img src="../img/models-service.png" />
 @@@

-A `service descriptor` is contained in a `service group` and is allowed to be accessed by all the `api key`s authorized on the `service group`.
+A `service descriptor` is contained in one or multiple `service group`s and is allowed to be accessed by all the `api key`s authorized on those `service group`s or apikeys directly authorized on the service itself.

 ## Create a service descriptor